-Poor Will's Almanack for the fifth week of Early Spring.
+Poor Will's Almanack for the second week of late summer.

-Poor Will’s Almanack for the Fourth Week of Early Spring.
+Poor Will’s Almanack for the first week of late summer.